 I am a photographer, facilitator, coach, project manager, creative thinker, collaborator, mother

 My vision is to inspire others to see their lives, their work and their world with fresh eyes; to use photography and mindfulness as tools to make a positive difference in their own lives and in the wider world.

 Look Again brings together my love of photography with 25 years’ experience of project management and facilitation, working with NGOs, asylum seekers and refugees, international students, artists, inner city businesses, and regeneration organisations in London, West Africa and Bristol.
-I founded and ran the arts and education organisation, artXchange, in The Gambia.
+I founded and ran the arts and education organisation, artXchange, in The Gambia and have been a creative mentor for The Arts Council.

 It was not until 2000 however, when I was in Mali on a Millennium Commission funded trip with a sculptor and photographer, exploring the relationship between belief systems and the arts, and sitting on a roadside in dusty Bamako eating a fried egg sandwich with famous photographer Malick Sidibe, that I had to admit to myself that I too wanted to be a photographer.

 Six years later, when I moved to Stroud in Gloucestershire with my son, I attended a facilitated course of Julia Cameron’s ‘The Artist’s Way’.
-At the end of the course I dared to call myself a photographer and have been one ever since!
-I gradually developed my skills and ideas and launched Look Again in 2012, bringing together my love of people and planet through the art of photography.
-I trained in participatory photography with PhotoVoice in London.
+At the end of the course I called myself a photographer and have been one ever since!
+I gradually developed my skills, had lots of photography exhibitions, and launched Look Again in 2012, bringing together my love of people and planet through the art of photography.
+I trained in participatory photography with PhotoVoice in London and have completed an 8-week MBSR Mindfulness course.

 I developed my mindful approach to photography after I experienced my own mental health challenges a few years ago.
 I started to use photography, mindfulness and walking in nature as part of my recovery and have lived experience of how mindful photography can help to improve my own health and wellbeing.
 Now I want to share the benefits of this approach with others.